mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 at scout bases free of charge.

-Reports: The group must actually visit the major world in a system and then determine its universal planetary profile, which must be substantiated by instru- ment readings or evidence in the report.
+Reports: The group must actually visit the major world in a system and then determine its universal planetary profile, which must be substantiated by instru-ment readings or evidence in the report.

 Remuneration: For each report turned in, Cr50,000 will be credited to the group's account.
 From that account, various sums can be drawn for living expenses,